Why do some developers seemingly have so much trouble with lore in ongoing games?

 Sequels in the same shared universe are usually meant to build on the inherent lore.
 It’s been said enough times but look at the Dark Souls series.
 Though the end goal in those games is pretty much the same – bring back the Age of Fire or bring the Age of Dark – the common theme is that of reincarnation and a repeating cycle.
 There is adequate mystery to characters like the Nameless King, Artorias of the Abyss, Gwyn, Manus and so on that players will dig deeper for their stories.
 The games themselves don’t show their hand completely, offering little hints and clues as to different characters and their identities.
 Just when the main story, the so-called repeating cycle, was looking stale, From Software concluded the series with Dark Souls 3.
 However, in The Ringed City DLC, we learned more about where the past kingdoms went with the tease that things aren’t as dead and gone as we’d like to think.

 Of course, multiple games aren’t even required to tell a good story with compelling lore.
-Bloodborne is another example, blending themes like the ancient evil gods, the endless cycle of killing and the thin line that separates monsters from men.
+Bloodborne is another example, blending themes like the endless cycle of killing and the thin line that separates monsters from men.
 Mysteries abound about characters like Kos, Lady Maria of the Astral Clocktower, Father Gascoigne’s family and the Great Ones.
 Some may be solved while others are left up to fan interpretation and piecing together what’s available.
 Along with The Old Hunters DLC, Bloodborne functioned as a self-contained, compelling story about madness, murder and what lies beyond with excellent lore that endures to this day.
 To the lore’s credit, it doesn’t hurt that its themes seem inspired by the works of H.P.
 Lovecraft and Arthur Machen.

 With all the missteps in Destiny 1, Bungie could have taken the reins and delivered a compelling plot.
 Its lore was already so strong and thus it could deliver the best of both worlds.
 Unfortunately, for Destiny 2, Bungie made the controversial decision to remove the first game’s Grimoire from its website and app (the only official places it could be viewed).
 To compound the issue, the Grimoire wasn’t placed in the game either.
 Certain weapons had lore tabs but failed to step up to the previous game, providing little snippets of fun interactions as opposed to anything compelling.
 Exceptions are there, like Calus’s armour and weapons, but they are few and far between.
 The handling of classic characters like Osiris and Brother Vance, introduction of new characters like Ana Bray (who is not looking all that great, let’s be honest) and generally disrupting the tone of the series with its comic books hasn’t lent a great look to Bungie.